jrnold/qss-tidy/docs/introduction.md

 ## Prerequisites {-}

-In the prerequsites section of each chapter, we'll load any packages needed for the chaper, and possibly define some funcitons or load data.
+In the prerequisites section of each chapter, we'll load any packages needed for the chapter, and possibly define some functions or load data.

 ```r